ksedgwic/clboss-ken/README.md

 ### `clboss-recent-earnings`, `clboss-earnings-history`

-As of CLBOSS version [TBD] earnings and expenditures are tracked on a daily basis.
+As of CLBOSS version 0.14 earnings and expenditures are tracked on a daily basis.

 The `clboss-recent-earnings` command returns an equivalent data structure to the `offchain_earnings_tracker` collection in